Stan-Gobien/PVdiary2-Docker/README.md

 ## Setup
 The Dockerfile in the build/7-bullseye folder is used to create the image.

-The docker-compose file is used to create the stack with the image.
+The docker-compose file is used to create the stack using the built image.

 When using portainer you have to build the image first manually.